philipperemy/keras-seq2seq-example/README.md

 - For the sake of learning!

-- Google does not deal with unseen addresses (change a number by another one in an address, and see if Google knows about it).
+- Google does not deal with unseen addresses (permute numbers and see if Google knows about it).
 - If one or more characters are missing, Google hardly handles it.
 Deep learning can still make a prediction.
 - We can add noise in the addresses (such as Dropout or character replacement) and train a model on this augmented data set.
 - Also it works totally offline (nowadays, it's less important though!)